hirosystems/clarinet/README.md

 ## Contributing to Clarinet

-We welcome contributions to Clarinet!
-The following sections provide information on how you can contribute to the Clarinet project.
+Contribtions are welcome and appreciated.
+The following sections provide information on how you can contribute to Clarinet.

 ### Prerequisites